• Free shipping on all orders

 • A loss of appetite

-Most cats will not show any signs of wheat allergies.
-However, if you are feeding your cat commercial food that includes wheat or wheat products at snack time and notice any of the signs listed above, it is a good idea to schedule a check-up with your veterinarian.
+Most cats will not show many, if any, signs of wheat allergies, and a true gluten allergy is very rare in cats.
+However, if you are feeding your cat commercial food that includes wheat or wheat products at snack time and notice any of the signs listed above, it’s a good idea to schedule a check-up with your veterinarian.
 There are plenty of grain-free cat food recipes you can feed your cat instead.

-IMPORTANT: It is very important to note that if your cat has any underlying health issues, a medical diagnosis, or is on medication, then you should always consult with your veterinarian before offering any wheat products to them.
+IMPORTANT: It’s very important to note that if your cat has any underlying health issues, a medical diagnosis, or is on medication, then you should always consult with your veterinarian before offering any wheat products to them.

 • Whole wheat bread